. . . if every student who

 I See London, I See…

 Spending a week in London, students will explore British history and the Royal family and immerse themselves in the British culture by partaking in 8unique experiences.
 Visits will include the Tower of London, Tower Bridge, Big Ben, London Eye and Westminster Abbey.
 A trip to London is not complete without visiting the royal landmarks of Buckingham Palace and Kensington Palace and viewing the changing of the guard.
 Also included is a guided tour through the English countryside with a stop at the mysterious Stonehenge.
 Students will also learn about the art, food drink, customs, sports and traditions of England.
-The trip is planned for March 7-12, 2015 and led by and Kathleen Westfall, firstname.lastname@example.org and Chris Medjesky, email@example.com
+The trip is planned for March, and will be led by Kathleen Westfall, firstname.lastname@example.org and Chris Medjesky, email@example.com

 Imagine London 2

 Honors International Study

 The Carolyn M. Small Honors Program offers its members the opportunity to travel internationally each academic year.
 The trip will be accompanied by an academic course focused on the various aspects of the location chosen for the international trip.
 The course and the travel will engage students during the spring semester, 2015.
 The sites being explored for spring break, 2015 are Nicaragua and Panama.
 Mary Ann Studer, email@example.com will be leading this experience.

 Each year, the Criminal Justice Society travels to a metropolitan location.
 The purpose is to expose students, over their four-years of study, to multiple cultures, regions and criminal justice agencies.
 Led by Steve Sondergaard, firstname.lastname@example.org, this trip of 25 students will travel to Detroit, MI on March 18, 2015 through March 20, 2015.
 Tours include the Detroit Police Department, Wayne County Jail, Wayne County Medical Examiner and the United States Coast Guard Search and Rescue Station.